kevintruong/til/C-Programming,-Part-3:-Common-Gotchas.md

 int* dynamic_array = malloc(10); // ARRAY_LENGTH(dynamic_array) = 2 or 1
 ```

 What is wrong with the macro?
-Well it works if we have a static array like the first array because sizeof a static array returns the bytes that array takes up, and dividing it by the sizeof(an_element) would give you the number of entries.
+Well, it works if we have a static array like the first array because sizeof a static array returns the bytes that array takes up, and dividing it by the sizeof(an_element) would give you the number of entries.
 But if we use a pointer to a piece of memory, taking the sizeof the pointer and dividing it by the size of the first entry won't always give us the size of the array.

 ## Does `sizeof` do anything?